 This command sets the line drawing width.
 This space is optional in all commands where the first argument is numeric (e.g. not text display) and can be removed to reduce code space and transmission overhead.
-For example.
+Here is an example: